Subscribe to Blog via Email

-As we know, Neuroendocrine Cancer (NET Cancer) can sometimes be very difficult to discover and diagnose.
-However, sometimes with a bit of luck or a chance event, it can be intercepted leading to a much better outlook for the person concerned.
-But sometimes there is also a cost and I don’t mean financial (although that is also a very real problem).
-Despite me thinking I had been lucky, the ‘little suckers‘ had burrowed their way into many places and I now deal with those consequences following significant treatment to get rid of as many as possible.
+As we know, Neuroendocrine Cancer can sometimes be very difficult to discover and diagnose.
+However, sometimes with a bit of luck or a chance event, it can be intercepted and can then often lead to a much better outlook for the person concerned.
+But sometimes there is also a cost, and I don’t just mean financial (although that is also a very real problem).
+Despite me thinking I had been lucky, the ‘little suckers‘ had burrowed their way into many places, and I now deal with those consequences following significant treatment to get rid of as many as possible.

-That’s an amazing story but it invokes a wide range of emotions.
+That’s an amazing albeit sad story but it invokes a wide range of emotions.
 It’s also a very inspiring story about a family coming together in time of crisis.
 Mary went to hospital that day to try to save Dan’s life and despite her own diagnosis, she still felt guilty that she was unable to fulfil that task.
 However, before his passing, Dan let it be known that he must have gotten sick to save her life.
 That’s a heart-warming thought – RIP Dan.

 I’d love to hear from others who had a lucky or chance tumour find.

 Thanks for reading

 I am not a doctor or any form of medical professional, practitioner or counsellor.
 None of the information on my website, or linked to my website(s), or conveyed by me on any social media or presentation, should be interpreted as medical advice given or advised by me.

 Neither should any post or comment made by a follower or member of my private group be assumed to be medical advice, even if that person is a healthcare professional.